 Why should some dogs be screened for glaucoma?

-Our vets offer gonioscopy, an additional examination that is carried out on specific dog breeds to investigate whether they are predisposed to glaucoma.
+Our veterinarians offer gonioscopy, an additional examination performed on specific dog breeds to determine whether they are predisposed to glaucoma.

-Glaucoma in dogs, also known as glaucoma, is a painful condition that results in increased pressure inside the dog's eye.
-Unfortunately, this disorder is hereditary, and by using gonioscopy we can reduce the incidence of glaucoma in breeds that are prone to it.
+Glaucoma in dogs also known as glaucoma is a painful condition that results in increased pressure inside the dog's eye.
+Unfortunately, this condition is hereditary and by using gonioscopy we can reduce the incidence of glaucoma in breeds that are prone to it.

-In terms of breeding, dogs with narrow iridocorneal angles or PLD pectinate ligament deformities can be used, but mating them with dogs that are completely free of the disease is highly recommended.
+In terms of breeding, dogs with narrow iridocorneal angles or PLD – pectinate ligament deformities can be used but it is strongly recommended to mate them with dogs that are completely free of the disease.
 Although not all dogs with PLD develop glaucoma, the disease is more likely to develop if the changes are significant.
 Therefore, it is important to be aware of glaucoma in dogs and take necessary measures to prevent and deal with it.

 Table of contents